behemot-biz/game-of-conkers/README.md

 Quit game

-Display thanks for a food game and welcome back.
+Display thanks for a good game and welcome back.

 ### difficulties
 I had a bit of struggle with the play game loop as i built it, it was playing out the game in one go. i had to rethink this and split it to use event handler for players turn and create new function for computers turn.